awsdocs/ec2-image-builder-user-guide/doc_source/cli-create-image-pipeline.md

 You can create an AMI image pipeline using a JSON file as input to the imagebuilder create\-image\-pipeline command in the AWS CLI\.

-How often your pipeline builds a new image to incorporate any pending updates from your source image and components depends on the `schedule` that you have configured\.
+How often your pipeline builds a new image to incorporate any pending updates from your base image and components depends on the `schedule` that you have configured\.
 A `schedule` has the following attributes:
 + `scheduleExpression` – Sets the schedule for when your pipeline runs to evaluate the `pipelineExecutionStartCondition` and determine if it should start a build\.
 The schedule is configured with cron expressions\.
 For more information on how to format a cron expression in Image Builder, see [Use cron expressions in EC2 Image Builder](cron-expressions.md)\.
 + `pipelineExecutionStartCondition` – Determines if your pipeline should start the build\.
 Valid values include:
   + `EXPRESSION_MATCH_ONLY` – your pipeline will build a new image every time the cron expression matches the current time\.
-  + `EXPRESSION_MATCH_AND_DEPENDENCY_UPDATES_AVAILABLE` – your pipeline will not start a new image build unless there are pending changes to your source image or components\.
+  + `EXPRESSION_MATCH_AND_DEPENDENCY_UPDATES_AVAILABLE` – your pipeline will not start a new image build unless there are pending changes to your base image or components\.

 1.